vijayvulava/czs/_sources/52WaterBalanceImpacts.md

 name: thiessen-polygon
 figclass: margin-caption
 ---
 This graphical technique calculates station weights based on the relative areas of each measurement station in the Thiessen polygon network.
-The individual weights are multiplied by the station observation and the values are summed to obtain the areal average precipitation.
+The individual weights are multiplied by the station observation, and the values are summed to obtain the average precipitation.

 Image source: [Precipitation Measurements (weather.gov)](https://www.weather.gov/abrfc/map)
 ```